parca-dev/docs/docs/binary.md

 ![image](https://user-images.githubusercontent.com/8681572/133534367-060be44c-bcc6-46ba-a729-b597a50f15db.png)

-This should result in a time series based on the profile, that is interactable.
-Clicking anywhere on the line graph should then bring up a icicle graph for the profile that you've selected.
+This should result in a time series based on the profile that is interactable.
+Clicking anywhere on the line graph should then bring up an icicle graph for the profile that you've selected.

 ![image](https://user-images.githubusercontent.com/8681572/133534596-8d1141f4-aeed-4021-bc55-3be9256fba91.png)

 You can then interact with the icicle graph to better understand how Parca is behaving.